KablammoNick/homeassistant.sa_cfs_fire_danger/README.md

 Whilst it normally returns 5 days worth of data, for some reason at certain times the CFS XML will have duplicate data for day 1 and 2.
 The code will cycle through and ignore duplicate data is present, and move days forward - leaving day 5 as N/A sometimes.
 I had considered whether to just drop day 5 completely but for now it remains.

+Still working on when it refreshes officially, as it sometimes has 5 days worth, and other times day 1 is repeated twice.

 ## CFS Fire Ban Districts
 1. Adelaide Metropolitan
 2. Mount Lofty Ranges